Singapore Airlines fleet

 Singapore Airlines has been in operation since 1972, and operates a predominantly widebody fleet, until the second re-introduction of the Boeing 737 in March 2021 following the merger with SilkAir.
-The airline also operates Boeing 747-400F and Boeing 777F freighters.
-As of February 2025, there were 163 aircraft registered in the Singapore Airlines fleet, comprising 151 passenger aircraft and 12 freighters.
+The airline also operates Boeing 747-400F and Boeing 777F freighters under the Singapore Airlines Cargo marque.
+As of July 2026, there were 165 aircraft registered in the Singapore Airlines fleet, comprising 153 passenger aircraft and 12 freighters.

-On May 16, 2023, Singapore Airlines confirmed that it had cancelled orders for eight Boeing 737 MAX 8 aircraft and swapped an order for three 787-9s to three 787-10s.
+On 16 May 2023, Singapore Airlines confirmed that it had cancelled orders for eight Boeing 737 MAX 8 aircraft and swapped an order for three 787-9s to three 787-10s.

 Current fleet

-As of October 2025, Singapore Airlines operates the following aircraft:
+As of July 2026, Singapore Airlines operated the following aircraft: